kensho-technologies/graphql-compiler/README.md

 #### Constraints and Rules
 - `@fold` can only be applied to vertex fields, except the root vertex field.
 - May not exist at the same vertex field as `@recurse`, `@optional`, or `@output_source`.
+- In a scope marked `@fold` and any scope nested within, at most one vertex field may be expanded.
-- At most one vertex field may be expanded in a scope within a `@fold` marked scope.
-Note that this applies for all nested scopes (see example below).
+- There must be at least one `@output` field within a `@fold` scope.
+- All `@output` fields within a `@fold` traversal must be present at the innermost level.
+It is invalid to expand vertex fields within a `@fold` after encountering a `@output` directive.
 - `@tag`, `@recurse`, `@optional`, `@output_source` and `@fold` may not be used anywhere within a scope marked `@fold`.
 - Use of type coercions or `@filter` at or within the vertex field marked `@fold` is allowed.
   Only data that satisfies the given type coercions and filters is returned by the `@fold`.